EaW-Team/equestria_dev/common/special_projects/special_projects_documentation.md

 		ROOT = { has_country_leader_ideology = monarchism }  # ROOT/owner should allow us to scope to country building the facility
 	}

-	# WISHLIST - Depending on if we add Uranium as a resource for Nuclear Reacotrs.
-	resource_use = { # OPTIONAL.
-Resources utilized by the building ONCE BUILT.
-Potentially Used for Nuclear Reactor Building steel = 2 # Resource needed
-		chromium = 1

-		lack_of_resource_efficiency_factor = 0.5 # FLOAT.
-Defaults to 0.5 or 0  -> 0 = building does not work if resources are not available // 1 = building keeps 100% efficiency and works normally even when resources are unavailable.
-0.5 = 50%
-	}
 }